Eldar-86/Google_API_Unsplash_API/README.md

 #### Required updates

-- the script needs to be updated so when an order is entered i the middle of a spreadsheet, the counter does not add the number off cells between that line and last completed line in test_number_of_runs()
+- The script still needs handling if new order is added somewhere in the middle of a spreadsheet, without any orders in between; perhaps update ***test_check_status()*** func to check if order # row True when Status row False.
+Also, this perhaps can be done by updating test_number_of_runs()...

-- the script needs to be updated in case folder 'Photos' is deleted.
-It needs to check if folder exists, and create it if not.
+- The script needs to be updated in case folder 'Photos' does not exist.
+It needs to check if folder exists, and then create it if not.